Why are Some Divorce Services $149 and others, $4,000?

 - Your spouse has a substance abuse problem that impacts whether he/she should see your children;

-- You and your spouse do not agree on child support;
+- You and your spouse do not and will not ever agree on child support;

-- You and your spouse do not agree on a custody schedule or parenting plan;
+- You and your spouse do not and will not ever agree on a custody schedule or parenting plan;

-You should hire a lawyer for an uncontested divorce (what we do) if all of the following apply to you:
+You should hire a lawyer for an uncontested divorce if all of the following apply to you: